 Managing Opening Balance Equity for Presentable Balance Sheets

 Opening balance equity should only be used for a limited time.
-The presence of a balance on your opening balance equity account makes your balance sheet appear unprofessional.
+A balance on your opening balance equity account makes your balance sheet look unprofessional.

 It is best to transfer opening balance equity accounts to retained earnings or owner’s equity accounts.